Kaiju No. 8: Anime

 On August 4, 2022, it was announced that the manga would be receiving an anime adaptation, later revealed to be a television series produced by Production I.G, with Studio Khara supervising the kaiju designs and artworks.
 It is directed by Shigeyuki Miya and Tomomi Kamiya, with scripts by Ichirō Ōkouchi, character designs and chief animation direction by Tetsuya Nishio, art direction by Shinji Kimura, and monster designs by Mahiro Maeda.
 The series aired from April 13 to June 29, 2024, on TV Tokyo and its affiliates, alongside Twitter for simulcast in Japan.

 Crunchyroll streamed the series as it aired in Japan, as well as dubbed versions an hour after its television premiere, which includes English, Brazilian Portuguese, French, German, Italian, Spanish, Latin American Spanish, Hindi, Telugu, and Tamil.
-The first season is set to be released on Blu-ray on December 9, 2025.
+The first season was released in Blu-ray on December 9, 2025.
 Medialink licensed the series for streaming in Southeast Asia on its Ani-One Asia YouTube channel.

 After the airing of the final episode, a sequel was announced.
 It was announced that it would be a second season, which aired from July 19 to September 27, 2025.
 A compilation film of the first season and an original episode, "Hoshina's Day Off" (保科の休日, Hoshina no Kyūjitsu), was screened together in Japanese theaters for three weeks starting on March 28, 2025; the "Hoshina's Day Off" episode aired on TV Tokyo and affiliates on July 5 of the same year.
 It was announced that the film would have a worldwide release, later revealed to be screenings in North America, the United Kingdom, and Ireland with distribution by Sony Pictures Entertainment and under the title Kaiju No. 8: Mission Recon.
 The film was also released in India.
 Crunchyroll is also streaming the second season.

+In December 2025, a "conclusion arc" to the anime was announced.

-A series of short episodes, titled Minute!
+A series of 31 short episodes, titled Minute!
 Kaiju No. 8 (ミニっと！かいじゅう8号, Minitto!
-Kaijū 8-gō), started on Toho Animation's YouTube channel on December 6, 2024.
+Kaijū 8-gō), was released on Toho Animation's YouTube channel from December 6, 2024, to July 4, 2025.
+Another series of four short episodes, titled "Narumi's Week at Work" (鳴海の平日, Narumi no Heijitsu), were released on Toho Animation's YouTube channel from September 5–26, 2026.